S1.E5.Shoe_Horn

 “I’ll try not to.”

 “Mom… just signed me up for therapy.
-It was supposed to start on Monday…”
+It was supposed to start on Monday.”

 “Oh.
-Yeah, I guess that’s becoming more of a thing, for kids, I mean.”
+Yeah, I guess that’s becoming more of a thing.
+For kids, I mean.”

 “You’re… not going to crack a joke about it?”

-“What?
-Nah.
+“Nah.
 I don’t joke about stuff like that.
-Well, maybe only if the person telling me stuff like that clearly finds it ironic or funny, too.
-I don’t like having a laugh at someone’s expense, Jace.
+Well, maybe only if the person telling me about it clearly finds it ironic or funny, too.
+I’m not someone who laughs at another’s expense, Jace.
 So… therapy, huh?
 Do you know what that is, exactly?”

 “Never had any myself.”
 Wes took a sip from his can of Sprite—which, to his credit, was his first and only soda of the day.
 “Of course, times change.
-I don’t think many parents came close to giving a passing thought to putting their kids in therapy here.
+I don’t think many parents came close to giving a passing thought about putting their kids in therapy here.
 Heck, when they were growing up, people were still being tossed into asylums and sometimes lobotomized.
 Not, uh… not that you need to know anything about that.”

 “Isn’t that, like, when they take your brain out or something?”

 Wes nearly choked on his drink as he suppressed a laugh.
 “The way I understand it, a therapist teaches you how to emotionally deal with problems.
-Maybe some psycho-analyzing too, but not, like, sitting on a couch spilling everything under hypnosis stuff.”
+There’s some psycho-analyzing too, but not, like, sitting on a couch spilling everything under hypnosis stuff.”

-“Oh.
-I don’t know how much they can help.
-I’m probably a one of a kind freak.”
+“I don’t know how much they can help.
+I’m probably a one-of-a-kind ‘freak.’”

 “I’m betting that’s not even close to true.
 I’m sure they’ve dealt with plenty of angry and lonely kids, who hide in their rooms yelling at their teammates all day in online video games.
 Am I warm?
 Was my diagnosis close-iss?”